 This achievement first offended Parisians who were not used to these new forms.
 But finally, in six months, Mrs. Fournier rented the 36 apartments, to bourgeois seduced by the clarity and perfect convenience of the apartments.
 The Castel Beranger brought Hector Guimard the glory, the price of the "most beautiful facade of Paris" and many orders.
 When asked where he got his inspiration from, he replied from the observation of nature.
 The latter had according to him three principles: logic, harmony and feeling.

 Hector Guimard was not the only architect to produce Art Nouveau designs in Paris.
 Built in 1901 by Jules Lavirotte, the seven-story building at 29 Avenue Rapp is probably the most extreme example of the ornamental delirium that Art Nouveau brought to the city.
-Jules Lavirotte collaborated with his friend, the ceramist Alexandre Bigot,and other fellow sculptors, to create this flamboyant and voluptuous façade, making them winners of the annual architectural frontage competition of Paris that same year.
+Jules Lavirotte collaborated with his friend, the ceramist Alexandre Bigot,and other fellow sculptors, to create this flamboyant and voluptuous façade, making them winners of the annual architectural frontage competition of Paris.

 Due to its asymmetry, organic forms and color tones, and use of modern materials, the building was very much an object of gossip at the turn of the century, unsurprising when you’re confronted with it the first time.
 29 Avenue Rapp presents an extraordinary amount of erotic wit, visually translated through stone in both abstract motifs and figurative symbols that were immediately understood by fin de siecle minds.